SARAL (Satellite with ARgos and ALtiKa)

 The AltiKa antenna (Figure 16) is a fixed offset reflector (1 m aperture diameter, 0.7 m focal length, 0.1 m offset) with a tri-band feed (35.5 - 36 GHz, 23.6 - 24 GHz, 36.5 - 37.5 GHz).
 The feed includes an OMT (Ortho-Mode Transducer) device for the separation of the altimeter and radiometer channels which use perpendicular polarizations, and a diplexer for the separation of the radiometer (K-band, Ka-band) channels.

-The characteristics of the SSPA are the following: gain of 35 dB, useful bandwidth of 500 MHz, output power of 2 W (33 dBm).
+The characteristics of the SSPA are the following: gain of 35 dB, useful bandwidth of 500 MHz, and output power of 2 W (33 dBm).
 The power dies are being built in D01PH technology of OMMIC, France.
 The output combiner is in waveguide technology to minimize losses.
 All RF components of the SSPA are provided with a pulsed power converter to minimize power consumption and dissipation, and to decrease the junction temperatures of the components.

 The real-time telemetry data rate of AltiKa (altimeter+ radiometer) is about 43 kbit/s.